 Trauma caused by hostile intent rather than by accident or illness adds insult to injury: the memory of another human willfully harming you.
 Survivors usually suffer some degree of PTSD which may cause haunting memories, emotional blunting, behavioral problems, and suicidal tendencies.
 You can find help through Resources in the Recap and at Rape Survivors.

 One way or another, everyone eventually meets their end, with any luck leaving behind only fond memories for their loved ones.
 It’s heartbreaking to lose a loved one to accident or illness, but it’s worse when a loved one is lost to a killer’s cruel whim.

 The killer's evil amplifies the grief of the surviving loved ones and forever scars their memories of the beloved victim.
-When people die a violent death, they are remembered for how they died, not how they lived.
+When people are murdered, they are remembered for how they died, not how they lived.

 I know this firsthand.
 I was babysitting my two nephews when I got a call and ended up at the Detroit morgue to identify their father, my brother-in-law, murdered two hours earlier.

 He was a totally innocent, fine, hard-working, clean-living, honest, loving, and handsome young man, but my primary memory of him is his devastated face and body – and malicious, terrifying death.

 A victim's family and loved ones don't have to suffer alone; there are many experts at helping you cope with grief – and recovering.
 Start your search with your local police or sheriff's department.
 Ask them if they can connect you with a local victims services grief counselor.

 You can also use a Google, Yahoo, or Bing search.
 Type in "victim services (add your town or county)" to find one that can connect you with a grief counselor.